breakfastquay/rubberband/COMPILING.md

 $ meson build -Dauto_features=disabled -Dcmdline=enabled
 ```

-By default the build also produces both static and dynamic library
+By default the build produces both static and dynamic library
 targets.
-To force only static or dynamic (shared) output, use one of
+To produce only one of these, use either

 ```
 $ meson build -Ddefault_library=static
 $ meson build -Ddefault_library=shared
 ```

 Rubber Band Library is written entirely in C++ and requires a C++11
 compiler.
 It is unlikely to make any difference (performance or